zowe/zowe-cli/docs/MaintainerVersioning.md

 We used the following terms for the three digits (instead of `major.minor.patch`) to reinforce the semantic versioning strategy that we use.

 * **BreakingChange**

     This number will change when the product introduces a modification that is **non**-backward-compatible with previous releases.

 * **Enhancement**

     This number will change when one or more new backward-compatible features are introduced.

 * **Patch**

     This number will change when one or more bug fixes are made available.
 All modifications within a patch are limited to bug fixes.

 * **PrereleaseString**

     This string is a frequently changing text indicator which indicates that a new version of a yet-to-be-released version of the product was available for early validation.
 In this case, the `BreakingChange.Enhancement.Patch` numbers represent the version number of the product that will be used after the up-coming set of features are delivered as a supported release.

 ## Tag Names
 We tag various releases of our product in an NPM registry.
 The tag names are as follows:

 * **`daily`**

    This tag points to the most recent pre-release snapshot (alpha version) of the product.
 It is available for validation.

 * **`beta`**

    This tag points to the yet-to-become-community-edition version of the product.
 This pre-release snapshot is avalilable for validation.

 * **`latest`**

    This tag points to the latest community edition version of the product.
 This version is intended for public consumption.

 * **`lts-incremental-v<MAJOR>`**

-   This tag points to a Long Term Support (LTS) Incremental version of the product.<br/>
+   This tag points to a Long Term Support (LTS) Incremental version of the product.

    The `<MAJOR>` indicator is a number which matches the supported Major version of the product.
-For example: `lts-incremental-v2`<br/>
+For example: `lts-incremental-v2`

    **Note:** This version (what the tag points to) can and will be updated to introduce new backward-compatible enhancements as well as bug fixes.

 * **`lts-stable-v<MAJOR>.<MINOR>`**

-  This tag points to a Long Term Support (LTS) Stable version of the product.<br/>
+  This tag points to a Long Term Support (LTS) Stable version of the product.

   The `<MAJOR>.<MINOR>` indicator is a number which matches the supported not-feature-adding Major version of the product.
-For example: `lts-stable-v2.1`<br/>
+For example: `lts-stable-v2.1`

   **Note:** This version (what the tag points to) can and will be updated only when there are bug fixes.

 * **`next` *DEPRECATED***

   This tag is deprecated and will not be changing.

 ## Requirements